Black Kind

 2) If we did this one thing, it would make all the difference.

-One friend went so far as to tell me that she was doing some acts of kindness through volunteer work in the Black Community, but she just couldn’t come on my show because it wasn’t “radical enough” and right now she only wanted to be associated with Black organizations that were a little “harder/more radical.”
+One friend went so far as to tell me that she was doing some acts of kindness through volunteer work in the Black community, but she just couldn’t come on my show.
+It wasn’t “radical enough” and right now she only wanted to be associated with Black organizations that were a little “harder/more radical.”

 But because I believed in what I was doing, I continued.